datanav/docs/technical/webcrm-trello.rst

      - "string"

-Webcrm Persons to Trello Members
+WebCRM Persons to Trello Members
 --------------------------------
-Every Webcrm Persons will be synchronized with a Trello Members.
+Every WebCRM Persons will be synchronized with a Trello Members.

-Once a link between a Webcrm Persons and a Trello Members is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Persons and a Trello Members is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Persons and a Trello Members:
+The following properties are synchronized between a WebCRM Persons and a Trello Members:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Persons Property
+   * - WebCRM Persons Property
      - Trello Members Property
      - Trello Data Type
    * - PersonName